roycewilliams/iana-whois-conf/README.md

 This is an ugly hack to harvest the official list of WHOIS servers from IANA for all TLDs, and build a unified whois.conf, inspired by [this SuperUser question](http://superuser.com/questions/758647).

+It's also a convenience repository to hold the data when I run the script myself once in a while (the `*.baseline` files, especially `whois.conf.baseline`).

 Be nice
 -------